octoprobe/testbed_micropython/docs/user_guide/10_installation.rst

 .. note::

   This now will compile the required firmware, flash it and run the tests.

-The testresults will be written to ~/testbed_micropython/results.
+  The testresults will be written to

+     ~/testbed_micropython/testresults - if you cloned the git repo ~/octoprobe_downloads/testresults - if you did NOT clone the git repo